mikaeldui/DevOps-Demos/README.md

-# DevOps-Demos
+# Mikael's DevOps Demos

-Various DevOps demo projects.
+This purpose of this repository is to demonstrate my DevOps knowledge.